blur-network/dpow-blur/docs/Blur-NN-Setup.md

 **Step 6.)** Tuck that paper away and never show it to anyone.

-Congratulations!
-You are now ready to go for testnet notarizations on BLUR.
+**Congratulations!
+You are now ready to go for testnet notarizations on BLUR.**

+Once you have finished these steps, kill your wallet and daemon and wait for this repository to be updated with your information.

+After any new set of pubkeys has been added to `komodo_notaries.cpp`, you will need to recompile your Blur binaries.